 The Inner Workings of Capacitive Touch Sensor Technology

 In very basic terms, capacitive touch sensing works on the principle that, as a human finger approaches a copper-etched touch sensor electrode on a flex PCB, the capacitance of the sensor electrode changes.
 This change in capacitance is sensed on either a general purpose microcontroller input, or a dedicated touch control device input, connected to the sensor electrode.
-The microcontroller or touch control device will then update the state of one or more digital output control signals in a specific programmed response to the capacitive touch pcb design change sensed by a specific sensor electrode.
+The microcontroller or touch control device will then update the state of one or more digital output control signals in a specific programmed response to the capacitive touch flex PCB by a specific sensor electrode.

-There are two different types of capacitive sensors.
+There are two different types of capacitive touch flex PCB sensors.
 They are referred to as Self-Capacitance Sensing and Mutual-Capacitance Sensing.

 Self-Capacitance Sensing is when the presence of a human finger increases the capacitance of a single sensor electrode.
 This increase in capacitance is then processed as described above.